Jubatian/rrpge-spec/specs/userlib/dlist.rst

 - Cycles: 230
 - Param0: Display list column to use
 - Param1: Y position to start at (must be either 0 - 199 or 0 - 399)
-- Param2: Display List Definition & Process Flags to use
+- Param2: Display List Definition to use
-- Ret.X3: Display list line size in bit units (128 / 256 / 512 / 1024 / 2048)
+- Ret.X3: Display list line size in bit units (128 / 256 / 512 / 1024)

 Sets up PRAM pointers 2 and 3 for walking a specific column of the display list.
 Pointer 2 is set up to walk (incrementally) the high word of the entry,